tapiabiel/hand-mouse-control/README.md

 # Hand Gesture Mouse Control

-Control your computer's mouse using hand gestures detected by a webcam.
+Control your computer's mouse using hand gestures detected by a webcam and your keyboard talking.
-This project uses Python, OpenCV, and Mediapipe to recognize gestures like pinch, drag, and move.
+This project uses Python, OpenCV, Mediapipe and SpeechRecognition to recognize gestures and what you say.

 ---

 ## Features
 - activate the control mode by joining the index finger and the thumb and move the hand to move the mouse
 - Click by closing your hand
+- talk to write instead of using the keyboard

 ---